Aesthetic Malpractice Insurance in Arizona for 2023

+You probably perform aesthetic or cosmetic procedures, you might have any ancillary personnel that specializes in aesthetic or cosmetic procedures and treats your patients, it’s important to review the coverage you have under your current malpractice policy.
 Cosmetic procedures and Medspas are rapidly expanding into the malpractice world and need coverage!
-The conventional malpractice policy may not include cosmetic or aesthetic procedures unless they are specifically endorsed onto your malpractice policy .
+The conventional malpractice policy may not include cosmetic or aesthetic procedures unless they are specifically endorsed onto your malpractice policy.

 Some people may assume that coverage is automatically included and perform the procedures, without checking with their insurance carrier, and can easily fall into the horrors of paying out of pocket if a claim should arise.
 We have answers for your unconventional situation!

 We at Desert Mountain Insurance are dedicated to keeping up with the latest cosmetic trends and ensuring our clients have coverage for the evolving practice of aesthetic procedures.
-Our agency has many malpractice markets for your cosmetic exposure needs and offer competitive coverage and pricing.
+Our agency has many malpractice markets for your cosmetic exposure needs and offers competitive coverage and pricing.
+There has been an overwhelming increase of cosmetic nurse insurance requests nationwide throughout the first half of 2023.
+According to the American Society of Plastic Surgeons, there are over 17,000,000 cosmetic procedures performed annually. the most popular surgical cosmetic procedure worldwide in 2020 was breast augmentation, followed by liposuction and eyelid surgery.
+The most popular nonsurgical procedures included botulinum toxin type A (Botox), hyaluronic acid, and hair removal.

 - your practice